-- 1. Apply critical thinking and problem solving strategies to choose and analyze mathematical models to solve problems from real-world settings. - 2.
-Understand the basic definitions of set theory, apply the language and notation of sets by performing operations to combine sets, and use Venn diagrams to solve survey problems. - 3.
-Use logical reasoning to determine the validity of an argument or statement and apply those techniques to solve problems. - 4.
-Interpret, analyze, and graph various representations of data with linear and nonlinear functions and models. - 5.
-Solve problems in mathematics of finance by calculating simple interest, compound interest, present and future value of an annuity. - 6.
-Develop counting techniques utilizing the fundamental principle of counting, permutations, and combinations, and apply those techniques to solve counting problems. - 7.
-Demonstrate an understanding of the fundamentals of probability, and apply probability/counting techniques to solve problems. - 8.
+1. Apply critical thinking and problem solving strategies to choose and analyze mathematical models to solve problems from real-world settings.
+2. Understand the basic definitions of set theory, apply the language and notation of sets problems.
+3. Use logical reasoning to determine the validity of an argument or statement and apply those techniques to solve problems.
+4. Interpret, analyze, and graph various representations of data with linear and nonlinear functions and models.
+5. Solve problems in mathematics of finance by calculating simple interest, compound interest, present and future value of an annuity.
+6. Develop counting techniques utilizing the fundamental principle of counting, permutations, and combinations, and apply those techniques to solve counting problems.

+- 7. Demonstrate an understanding of the fundamentals of probability, and apply probability/counting techniques to solve problems. - 8.
 Define statistics sampling, frequency distributions, measures of central tendency and dispersion to compare statistical data sets.